stravandroid/MATH/stage m2r 2019.md

 being of great importance and through the work of Thurston, Penner and many others at the end of the last century has improved our understanding of the geometry of Teichmueller space, the mapping class group and the moduli space itself.
+One important development has been the discovery of Mirzakhani's volume polynomials, the recursion they satisfy and the resulting formulation of so-called [geometric recursion](https://arxiv.org/abs/1711.04729).

 A [Klein surface](https://en.wikipedia.org/wiki/Klein_surface) is a non orientable topological surface together with a hyperbolic structure.
 The moduli space